-The Training and Education Department is dedicated to supporting the goals of Grady Emergency Medical Services as reflected in the Mission Statement of our service:
+The Training and Education Department is dedicated to supporting the goals of Grady Emergency Medical Services:

-And the visiting citizens in a prompt and efficient manner;
+to the residents and visitors to Atlanta in a prompt and efficient manner;

 To present ourselves as courteous, knowledgeable professionals